Eastern Washington beats Maine 50-19 in FCS semifinals

 Barriere replied immediately with a 58-yard scoring pass to Webster, and the 2-point conversion was good, for a 43-19 lead at the end of three.

 The Eagles played without Big Sky defensive player of the year Jay-Tee Tiuli, a lineman.
-No reason was given.
+Best said Tiuli was benched for a violation of team rules, but declined to provide details.

 THE TAKEAWAY